Mirailisc/Mirailisc/README.md

 # Hi, I'm ✨Mirailisc✨

-My name is Phubordin Poolnai (nickname: "Mark") 🧒🏽
+My name is Phubordin "Mark" Poolnai 🧒🏽

-I'm a high school student (will start college this year) with a motivation of becoming a software enginer or web developer ❤️
+I'm a high school student (will start college this year) with a motivation of becoming a software engineer or web developer ❤️

 ### Things that I current working and learning on
+- JavaScript / TypeScript
+- ReactJS / TS
-- JavaScript/TypeScript
+- Next / Nuxt
-- ReactJS/TS (Next are included)
 - GraphQL
 - Kubernetes